rodrigo-cl-porto/LinkedIn-Games-LinOpt-Solvers/README.md

 # Installing

-To install the LinkedinGames library, you can use `pip`:
+To install the LinkedIn-Games-Python-Package library, you can use `pip`:

 ```bash
 pip install linkedin-games